Home Brew (The Green Green Grass)

 "Home Brew" is an episode of the BBC sitcom The Green Green Grass.
 It was screened on 15 January 2009, as the second episode of the fourth series.
+It was written by The Green Green Grass and Only Fools and Horses series creatorJohn Sullivan, and directed by Dewi Humphreys.

 Synopsis

 Whilst searching through the loft, Boycie finds some ancient scrolls and paperwork left behind by the old squire.
 He also finds a medieval recipe for a traditional local liquor called 'Ye Potato Cyder'.
 The recipe is accompanied by a royal charter allowing Boycie to make and sell the liquor.
 With the help of his staff he goes into full-scale business building a distillery in his barn and buying up all the potatoes in the locality.
 Unfortunately his success attracts two people he thought he'd never see again.